Yonge North subway extension: Background of Line 1 extensions

-Line 1 Yonge–University (initially running almost exclusively along Yonge) opened in 1954 and has been extended several times.
-The first extension, opened in 1963, was the initial leg of the western branch and consisted of six new stations.
-The branch curved back north from the line's southern terminus at Union station to run below University Avenue and Queen's Park to Bloor Street, where it turned west to terminate at St. George station at St. George and Bloor Streets.
-In 1973, the Yonge branch itself was extended north from as a two-phase project, reaching in North York (then a borough separate from Toronto) that year, and in 1974.
-In 1978, a further eight-stop extension of the western branch opened, called the Spadina Subway, bringing the line to Wilson in North York, partially along Allen Road.
+Line 1 Yonge–University opened in 1954 between Eglinton and Union stations and was extended multiple times in the following decades.
+The first extension, opened in 1963, established the western branch, running from Union below University Avenue to terminate at Bloor Street and St. George Street.
+In the early 1970s, the eastern branch was extended north of Eglinton as a two-phase project, reaching York Mills Road in 1973 and Finch Avenue in 1974.
+In 1978, an eight-stop extension of the western branch opened, running partially below Allen Road and terminating at Wilson Avenue.

-In 1989, a proposal was put forward as part of the Network 2011 plan to construct a loop to join the Yonge and Spadina branches along the hydro corridor north of Finch Avenue to Finch station.
-However, officials from York University and York Region lobbied for the loop to run through the university campus and along Steeles Avenue instead as they felt it would better suit commuters.
-As part of this plan, construction started in 1992 on a 2 km one-stop extension to Downsview station (renamed Sheppard West in May 2017), which opened in 1996.

-However, the loop proposal was ultimately abandoned because, in 2000, the City of Vaughan successfully lobbied for a subway extension to their municipality (the second such effort since 1988) as they planned to build a new city core (today's Vaughan Metropolitan Centre) at Highway 7 and Jane Street, 2 km north of Steeles Avenue.
-In its place, the Toronto–York Spadina subway extension was built, opening in December 2017 after eight years of construction.
+In 1989, the Network 2011 plan proposed a loop that would connect the western and eastern branches via the hydro corridor north of Finch Avenue.
+However, officials from York University and York Region lobbied for the loop to run through the university campus and along Steeles Avenue, arguing that it would better serve commuters.
+While the city proceeded with a one-stop extension of the western branch to Sheppard Avenue in 1996, the loop approach was abandoned in 2000 when the City of Vaughan lobbied for a for a northward extension to facilitate the development of Vaughan Metropolitan Centre.
+In its place, the Toronto–York Spadina subway extension was built, opening in December 2017.